Why Your Polaris Ranger, RZR, or Sportsman OEM Fuel Pump Fails Prematurely

 - 2011-2014 Sportsman 850

 Fuel pump problems on these common Polaris models can happen at any time.
-Polaris riders and drivers often have difficulty restarting their machines in hot climates, forcing them to let the vehicle cool off for roughly 30 minutes and hoping it will fire up again.
+Polaris riders and drivers often have difficulty restarting their machines in hot climates.
+Drivers may have to let the vehicle cool off for roughly 30 minutes and hoping it will fire up again.

 The original Bosch manufactured stock fuel pump is prone to these symptoms in particular models.
 Riders need a dependable fuel pump that excels in these rugged conditions.